stefano-meschiari/sklearn-classifiers-playground/README.md

 ![](img/playground.png)

-This web application runs Scikit-learn classifier and Matplotlib in the browser.
-This is implemented without any server component using [Pyodide](https://pyodide.org/en/stable/).
+This web application interactively trains Scikit-learn classification algorithms and plots class boundaries using Matplotlib.
+This is implemented without any server component using [Pyodide](https://pyodide.org/en/stable/) -- **it's all running on your browser**!

 The following classifiers can be trained: